Hierarchical Knowledge Injection for Improving LLM-based Program Repair: Methodology

 In the \textbf{Repository Knowledge Layer}, we go beyond the immediate bug context by incorporating additional information from the repository: \textit{the buggy file, related files, and prior fix history}.
 Each type of information is retrieved from the state of the GitHub repository before the fix.
 We apply this knowledge injection to the bugs unresolved after the \textit{Bug Knowledge Layer}, allowing us to assess the impact of repository-level context on repair outcomes.

 \textbf{Co-occurring Files.} Prior APR research has shown that leveraging historical context can improve repair outcomes~\cite{10.1145/3395363.3397369, 7476644}.
 To identify files related to the one containing the buggy function, we analyze past commits and extract those that have most frequently been committed alongside the buggy file~\cite{ajienka_empirical_2018}.
 We refer to these as \textit{Co-occurring Files}.
 These files suggest a strong logical or functional connection, indicating that they often work together or depend on one another~\cite{hrishikesh2025cochangegraphentropynew}.
+Co-occurring files are not directly used in prompts.
+We use them as a heuristic to identify where the buggy function may be invoked elsewhere in the codebase, aiding in the discovery of structural dependencies discussed next.

 \textbf{Structural Dependencies.} Understanding the context of the buggy function is critical for generating effective patches ~\cite{zhang2023neural, 10.1145/3597503.3639086, dikici_advancements_2025}.
 To capture structural dependencies, we examine both directions: the functions and classes invoked by the buggy function and those that invoke the buggy function elsewhere in the codebase.
 For each buggy function, we use Python’s AST and Jedi~\cite{noauthor_jedi_nodate} library to parse its body and extract referenced functions and classes.
 We then use the file’s import statements to resolve where those declarations originate and extract their definitions from the relevant files.
 In the other direction, we identify functions and classes that invoke the buggy function.
-Since usages can be widespread and introduce noise, we limit this search to the set of previously identified \textit{Co-occurring Files}.
+Since usages can be widespread and introduce noise especially for utility functions, we limit this search to the set of previously identified \textit{Co-occurring Files}.
 We then apply the same dependency resolution process to extract only the most relevant calling contexts.

 \textbf{Latest Changes.} Including historical commit information related to the buggy function can improve the bug-fixing performance of LLMs~\cite{shi2025hafix}.
 Therefore, by analyzing the Git history of the repository, we extract the most recent commit made to the buggy function before the fix.
 This information suggests potential sources of error in the buggy function.